Day 1. April 29. Dharamsala City, Dalai Lama’s Palace.

 Today we have an early transfer to the city of Manali on a beautiful mountain road.

-Breakfast is on the way.
+Breakfast on the way.

 Accommodation in a cottage in Manali, Kulu Valley.